Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Homogeneous -Laguerre polynomials and -partial differential equation

 where $\la_{n_1,\cdots,n_k}$ are independent of $x_1,y_1,\cdots,x_k,y_k$, if and only if $f$ satisfies the $q$-partial differential equations

 for $j\in \{1,2,\ldots,k\}$. \end{theorem}

-\begin{proof} The Theorem \ref{thLn} can be proved by mathematical induction.
-We first prove the case $k=1$.
-It follows from Proposition \ref{pro} that $f$ can be expanded in an absolutely and uniformly convergent power series in a neighborhood of $(0,0)$.
-Therefore, there exists a sequence $\{\la_{m,n}\}$ independent of $x_1$ and $y_1$ such that
+\begin{proof} We employ mathematical induction.
+When $k=1$, it follows from Proposition \ref{pro} that $f$ can be expanded in an absolutely and uniformly convergent power series in a neighborhood of $(0,0)$.
+Therefore, there exists a sequence $\{\la_{m,n}\}$ independent of $x_1$ and $y_1$ for which

 Substituting the above equation into the following $q$-partial differential equation

 we obtain